xtrm0/csd-blog/website/content/2024/oblivious-maps.md

 2) **ORAM Tree** (Figure 2) - an almost[^acbst] complete binary tree with \\(N\\) leaves where each node is called a Bucket and can have up to `Z` (typically `Z=4`) blocks of data.
 Whenever we access this tree, we will leak which nodes are being accessed in the trace.

 The `position` mentioned in the PathORAM interface identifies a unique path from the root to a leaf in this tree.
+If an address has a given position, then its block can be stored in any bucket on the path corresponding to that position.

 ![A visualization of ORAM](orambasic.png)
 **Figure 2** - *A visualization of PathORAM tree with `Z=4` where path 2 - the path with all the buckets that could contain position 2 is highlighted.*

-When we construct the ORAM, every address is assigned a random `position` which we need to keep track of (we will explain how we do this later for a binary search tree in the next section - [Oblivious Data Structures](#keeptrackofpositions)) and will later be placed in some bucket in that path from root to a leaf.
+When we construct the ORAM, every address is assigned a random `position`, and is placed in some bucket in the corresponding path[^readpathoram].
 When the access operation is called, the PathORAM algorithm does the following steps:

-1) **Read Path** - Reads all the buckets on the path identified by the original position of the address to the stash.
+1) **Read Path** - Move, from the ORAM tree to the stash, all the blocks on the path identified by the original position of the address.

 2) **Generate new position** - Generate a new random position for the address we just accessed.